T-Fritzsche/Vibrometer/README.md

 **velocity** and **change of displacement**.

 This sofware was a by-product of my master-thesis at the TU-Darmstadt.
 I had to characterize the mechanical properties of several ultrasonic transducers to verify the simulations I was running in COMSOL-Multiphysics.
 To increase the accuracy of my reference data I decided to obtain the velocity and displacement at the whole surface area of the transducer.
-To do so, I used one of the two laser-vibrometers (Polytec OFV-534) we had at our institute.
+To do so, I used a laser-vibrometer we had at our institute.
 These can measure the velocity in just one point.
 So to get the whole area covered, I decided to use a small x-y-stage which would move the transducer below the laser-vibrometer and control the complete setup in matlab.

 ## Measurement System
 <img src="doc/images/mech_setup.jpg" width="560"/> <img src="doc/images/mech_setup_detail.jpg" width="320"/>